nomcgill/scrap-chef/README.md

 The app's username management uses MongoDB atlas with a url-encoded endpoint.
 The server persists an array of objects for each username, storing only a username and their ingredients.

 ### Furthermore...
-For more information on the app, contact the creator (me) by his [portfolio](https://nomcgill.github.io/nolan-portfolio/).
+For more information on the app, contact the creator (me) [here](https://nomcgill.github.io/nolan-portfolio/#contact).